mity/acutest/README.md

 }
 ```

-Note that the tests should be independent on each other.
-Whenever the test
+Note that the tests should be completely independent on each other.
+Whenever
-suite is invoked, the user may run any number of tests in the suite, in any
+the test suite is invoked, the user may run any number of tests in the suite,
-order.
-Furthermore by default, on platforms where supported, each unit test
+in any order.
+Furthermore by default, on platforms where supported, each unit
-is executed as a standalone (sub)process.
+test is executed as a standalone (sub)process.

 Finally, the test suite source file has to list the unit tests, using the
 macro `TEST_LIST`.
 The list specifies name of each test (it has to be unique)
 and pointer to a function implementing the test.
 I recommend names which are
-easy to use on command line, i.e. especially avoid space and other special
+easy to use on command line: especially avoid space and other special
-characters in them.
-Also avoid using dash as a first character, as it would
+characters which might require escaping in shell; also avoid dash (`-`) as a
-be then interpreted as a command line option, not a test name.
+first character of the name, as it could then be interpreted as a command line
+option and not as a test name.

 ```C
 TEST_LIST = {